w8tcha/CKEditor-CodeMirror-Plugin/README.md

 	// Whether or not to automatically format code which has just been uncommented
 	autoFormatOnUncomment: true,

-	// Whether or not to highlight the currently active line
-	highlightActiveLine: true,

 	// Whether or not to highlight all matches of current word/selection
 	highlightMatches: true,